Director of Corporate Office

 Mark returned to Hickok Cole Architects in July of 2011 as Director of Corporate Office and Associate Principal where he continues to focus on futurist ideas and the changing nature of the office and work environment.

-Most recently and as Director of the Corporate Office, his group was responsible for the winning entry in the National NAIOP Office of the Future Design competition.
+As Director of the Corporate Office, Mark and his group was responsible for a winning entry in the National NAIOP Office of the Future Design competition.

-Mark is a devoted husband and father of two intelligent, but generally adventurous, children.
+Mark is a devoted husband and father of two intelligent, but generally mischievous, children.
 It is easy to see that the apple does not fall far from the tree.